dj3c1t/StatefulLoop/README.md

 # StatefulLoop
-A library for building stateful loops for Arduino
+A library for building Arduino stateful loops